Mon5te2/Mon5te2.github.io/Ciphertext.md

   - A single alphabet is used to encrypt the entire plaintext message.
 For example, if the letter A is enciphered as the letter K, this will be the same for the entire message.
   - A more complex substitution using a mixed alphabet to encrypt each bit, character or character block of a plaintext message.
 For instance, the letter A may be encoded as the letter K for part of the message, but later it might be encoded as the letter W.

++ Transposition ciphers.
+Unlike substitution ciphers that replace letters with other letters, transposition ciphers keep the letters the same, but rearrange their order according to a specific algorithm.
+For instance, in a simple columnar transposition cipher, a message might be read horizontally but would be written vertically to produce the ciphertext.